 - Main scale

-Parts and function of vernier calliper
+Parts and function of vernier caliper

-There are two set of jaws:
+There are two sets of jaws:

 - Two jaws